Richard Glücks: Concentration Camps Inspector

-On 20 April 1941 Glücks was promoted to the rank of an SS-Brigadeführer and in November 1943, Glücks was made SS-Gruppenführer and a Generalleutnant of the Waffen-SS.
-From 1942 on, Glücks was increasingly involved in the implementation of the "Final Solution", along with Oswald Pohl.
-To oversee the coordination of camp related activities, which varied from the medical concerns of personnel and prisoners, the status of construction projects, and the progress of extermination operations, Glücks, along with other senior SS camp managers, attended weekly meetings conducted by Pohl.
-Glücks never attempted to outshine his superior and was quite aware of his subordination to Pohl.
+On 20 April 1941, Glücks was promoted to the rank of SS-Brigadeführer; in November 1943, he was made SS-Gruppenführer and a Generalleutnant of the Waffen-SS.
 Just a few days after the Wannsee Conference in January 1942, Himmler ordered Glücks to prepare the camps for the immediate arrival of 100,000 Jewish men and 50,000 women being evacuated from the Reich as labourers in lieu of the diminishing availability of Russian prisoners.
-In February 1942, the CCI became Amt D of the Wirtschafts- und Verwaltungshauptamt (SS Economic and Administrative Department; WVHA) under SS-Obergruppenführer Oswald Pohl.
-Glücks continued to manage the camp administration until the end of the war.
-Therefore, the entire concentration camp system was placed under the authority of the WVHA with the Inspector of Concentration Camps now a subordinate to the Chief of the WVHA.
+In February 1942, the CCI became Amt D of the SS Main Economic and Administrative Office under SS-Obergruppenführer Pohl.
 By March 1942, Glücks was routinely receiving direct instructions from the head engineer and SS General Hans Kammler, to meet the productivity demands of SS engineers.

+From 1942 on, he was increasingly involved in the implementation of the "Final Solution", along with his new direct superior Pohl.
+To oversee the coordination of camp related activities, which varied from the medical concerns of personnel and prisoners, the status of construction projects and the progress of extermination operations, Glücks attended weekly meetings chaired by Pohl.
+Glücks never attempted to outshine his superior and was quite aware of his subordination to Pohl.

 In July 1942, he participated in a planning meeting with Himmler on the topic of medical experiments on camp inmates.
-From several visits to the Auschwitz concentration camps, Glücks was well aware of the mass murders and other atrocities committed there.
-Correspondingly, Auschwitz Kommandant Rudolf Höss routinely informed Glücks on the status of the extermination activities.
-During one of his inspection-tour visits to Auschwitz in 1943, Glücks complained about the unfavorable location of the crematoria since all types of people would be able to "gaze" at the structures.
-Responding to this observation, Höss ordered a row of trees planted between Crematorias I and II.
-When visits from high officials from the Reich or the Nazi Party took place, the administration was instructed by Glücks to avoid showing the crematorias to them; if questions arose about smoke coming from the chimneys, the installation personnel were to tell the visitors that corpses were being burned as a result of epidemics.
+From several visits to the camps at Auschwitz, Glücks was well aware of the mass murders and other atrocities committed there.
+Correspondingly, Hoess routinely informed Glücks on the status of the extermination activities.
+During one of his inspection-tour visits to Auschwitz in 1943, Glücks complained about the unfavourable location of the crematoria, since all types of people would be able to "gaze" at the structures.
+Responding to this observation, Hoess ordered a row of trees planted between Crematoria I and II.
+When visits from high officials from the Reich or the Nazi Party took place, the administration was instructed by Glücks to avoid showing the crematoria to them; if questions arose about smoke coming from the chimneys, the installation personnel were to tell the visitors that corpses were being burned as a result of epidemics.